Enter your email address below and subscribe to our newsletter

 Chicken Drumsticks, Butter, Olive Oil, Basmati Rice, Garlic Cloves, Onion, Kabsa spice, Tomato paste, Chicken Stock Cube, Fresh Parsley.

-Chicken Kabsa is a traditional dish from Saudi Arabia.
-It uses the Kabsa spice.
-The rice has a strong tomato flavour and is spicier than Machboos.
-Kabsa is also decorated with nuts, raisins, and fried onions.
+Chicken Kabsa is a traditional dish from Saudi Arabia that features Kabsa spice.
+The rice in Kabsa has a strong tomato flavor and tends to be spicier than Machboos.
+It is often garnished with nuts, raisins, and fried onions.

-Prepare the ingredients: Soak the basmati rice in water for thirty minutes before cooking it.
-This process helps to soften the basmati rice, making it airy and bouncy.
+Wash the basmati rice under running water several times, thereafter soak the basmati rice in water for thirty minutes before cooking, this will result in a softer and more tender rice grain.
 Rinse and clean the drumsticks.
 Chop the onion and garlic.

-Sauté the aromatics: Preheat a pot to medium-high heat.
-Add the olive oil and the aromatics, such as garlic and onion, and sauté for two minutes while stirring occasionally.
-Ensure that the garlic and onion is caramelized.
-This step should take five to seven minutes.
+Preheat a pot to medium-high heat.
+Add the cooking oil and the garlic and onion, and sauté for eight minutes while stirring.
 Caramelization of the aromatics will add a slight sweet and nutty taste to this dish.

-Lightly cook the chicken: Add the drumsticks to the pot, toss them from the bottom up, and cook the chicken until they become white, then remove them from the pot.
+Add the drumsticks to the pot, toss them from the bottom up, and cook the chicken until they become white, then remove them from the pot.
 This will incorporate the natural chicken flavour from the chicken fat into the spices.
-This process will also ensure that the rice has the flavour of the chicken.
+Brown the chicken until the skin lightly crisps up.
+This process will add more flavour to the dish.

-Add the spices: At this point, reduce the temperature to low.
-Add the kabsa spice and tomato paste and lightly fry it in the chicken fat for thirty seconds, stirring continuously.
-Cooking the spices will activate it and add complex layers of various flavours into the dish.
+At this point, reduce the temperature to low.
+Add the kabsa spice and tomato paste, and lightly heat it up for 30 seconds, stirring the mixture continuously.
+Cooking the spices will activate them and add complex layers of flavour to the dish.
 This is a crucial step to ensure that the rice is fragrant and delicious.

-Cook the rice: After the rice has soaked for thirty minutes.
+After the rice has soaked for thirty minutes.
 Drain the water.
 Adjust the temperature to medium-low, add three cups of water to the pot, and bring it to a boil.
-When the kabsa mixture begins to boil, add the basmati rice and cook it for 15 minutes with the lid closed.
+Add the basmati rice, browned chicken drumsticks and cook it for 15 minutes with the lid closed until the rice is cooked.

-Mix the Kabsa rice and chicken: When the rice and chicken are done, add the grilled chicken to the pot and gently toss from the bottom up to mix the chicken and the rice together.
+Once the dish is done, gently toss from the bottom up to mix the chicken and the rice together.

 What to Serve with Chicken Kabsa?